landonb/vim-reST-highdefs/README.rst

   "FIXED" (crossed-out and purple), and so are "MAYBE", "LEARN", "ORDER", and "CHORE", and a few other choice five-letter words.

   Why five letters?
-So you can use the same action words in section headings, and then the heading titles align nicely when folded.
+So you can use action words in section headings, and then the heading titles align nicely when folded.
   (So, really, it's important that the action words are all the same width, and not necessarily five in length, but *FIXME* is the uttermost developer action word, so might as well be five.)